kumar-mahendra/kumar-mahendra/README.md

 - 👨‍💻 I am currently working as **Blockchain Core Developer** at Cognam Technologies Pvt.
 Ltd. </br>
 - 🎓 I have completed my B.Tech in **Mathematics & Computing** from IIT Goa, with decent CGPA ( believe me 😅). </br>
 - 🔎 I am currently trying to understand buzz around zero knowledge proofs and learning relevent technologies to implement them.</br>
 - 🔥Specifically, I will be building **ZK-SNARKS** circuits written in circom DSL to perform some interesting tasks on blockchain we are building.
 Stay Tuned !!.
+- 🤓 Also, Alongside this leaning nuances of ethereum based blockchain and implementing measure to protect blockchain against dos attack.
 - 👀 Looking forward to a wonderful year full of **learning and excitement**. </br>
 <br/>